Endoscopy for affine Hecke categories: Equivalence for the neutral block

 \section{Equivalence for the neutral block}

 In this section we prove the main statement, which is the equivalence between neutral blocks of monodromic Hecke categories.
 It relies heavily on the machinery developed in \cite[Appendix B]{BY}.

-Let $\sL \in \lio$.
-Denote $H_\sL$ to be the endoscopic group of $G$ corresponding to $\sL$.
-It is a reductive group sharing the same maximal torus with $G$ (cf. \cite[Section 9.1]{LY}).
-The subscript would be dropped whenever there is no ambiguity.
+Let $\sL \in \lio$ and $H$ be the endoscopic group of $G$ corresponding to $\sL$.
 Let $\hk$ be the loop group of $H$ and $\bi_H$ be its standard Iwahori subgroup.
 The usual affine Hecke category for $\hk$ is It is the affine monodromic Hecke category for $H$ with the trivial character sheaf on $T$.
-Hence all constructions before are applicable to $D_{\hk}$.
-Denote the IC sheaf, standard sheaf, and costandard sheaf in $D_{\hk}$ by $\IC(w)_\hk, \Delta(w)_\hk$, and $ \nabla(w)_\hk$ respectively.
+Hence, all constructions before are applicable to $D_{\hk}$.
+We denote the IC sheaf, standard sheaf, and costandard sheaf in $D_{\hk}$ by $\IC(w)_\hk, \Delta(w)_\hk$, and $ \nabla(w)_\hk$ respectively.
 Unlike its reductive group analog, $D_{\hk}$ can usually be decomposed into smaller categories.
 We define $D_{\hk}^{\circ}$ to be its neutral block, which is a special case in Definition \ref{blockdef}.
 One can check that $D_{\hk}^{\circ}$ contains the sheaves supported on the neutral connected component of $\bi_H \bsl \hk / \bi_H$.
 The orbits in this component are those whose index is in $\ewlo$.

 As in the previous sections, adding a tilde (resp. an underline) means its extended (resp. non-mixed) counterparts.
 Here are the main theorems of the paper.

 \begin{thm} Let $\sL \in \Ch(T)$ and $\hk$ be the loop group of the endoscopic group of $G$ associated with $\sL$.
 There is a natural monoidal equivalence of triangulated categories such that \begin{enumerate}[$(1)$] \item For all $w \in \ewlo$, In particular, $\Psi_\sL^\circ$ is t-exact for the perverse t-structures. \item There is a bi-functorial isomorphism of graded $(S, \Fr)$-modules for all $\sF, \sG \in D_{\hk}^{\circ}$ \end{enumerate} \end{thm}